The Banks Peninsula Track

 Some 400 exotic plant species are more or less fully naturalised in southeast Banks Peninsula, still less than the native tally of around 500 but increasing all the time.
 Some widespread vegetation (e.g. pasture, gorse scrub) is dominated by exotic species.
 Nevertheless, the native flora is remarkably competitive and resilient.

 'Wildside' predator control funding

-The Banks Peninsula Track are celebrating our 25th year with additional conservation and wildlife initiatives.
+The Banks Peninsula Track celebrated our 25th year with additional conservation and wildlife initiatives.
 Amongst these is support for predator control on the 'Wildside'.
-This wonderful programme now covers all the properties of the Banks Peninsula Track, and we are delighted to contribute $5000 this year to its administrative costs, as well as the many hours by Track landowners in implementing the programme.
+This wonderful programme now covers all the properties of the Banks Peninsula Track, and we were delighted to contribute $5000 last year to its administrative costs, as well as the many hours by Track landowners in implementing the programme.

 The Wildside Project is a collaborative project between the Banks Peninsula Conservation Trust, The Josef Langer Charitable Trust, Christchurch City Council, Department of Conservation, and Environment Canterbury for the protection of special biodiversity on the South-eastern bays of Banks Peninsula.

 For more details on the 'Wildside' project, visit the BPCT site.